Master20100/Note-Taker/README.md

 the save button appears.

 Once save button is clicked, a fetch POST call is made and is caught by express post route that take the new note, the title and generates an id then converts the 3 to js object and at the same time, checks if there are any notes available in the notes.json file then converts it to js object and add the new note as a new object then change all the notes to json file to be stored again in the notes.json

+If a user wants to delete a note, he clicks on the bin icon beside the note.
+This will make a fetch call delete that would read the id of the note to be deleted. notes.json is converted to js object then a filter function is run on every note id stored to remove the node with the same id, once removed, a new note array is created than is stringified and put inside the notes.json fle.

 A default route is created for any other traffic.
 This route directs the user to the index.html page(start page of the application).